ubc-systopia/velosiraptor/doc/src/language/parser/units.md

 Conceptually, a unit *translates* an input address to an output address -- analogous (but not limited) to a virtual to physical address translation.
 There are *two* distinct translation behaviors:

- 1. The **static map** defines a *fixed* translation function known at compile time.
+ 1. The **[static map](#static-map-units)** defines a *fixed* translation function known at compile time.
- 2. The **configurable segment** defines a configurable translation function that depends on the runtime *state*.
+ 2. The **[configurable segment](#configurable-segment-units)** defines a configurable translation function that depends on the runtime *state*.

+Thus, to model a translation unit one needs to find a representation in terms of a combination of static maps and configurable segments.

 In the page table example, the page table as a whole is a fixed mapping of an input address onto one of the 512 entries, and in turn each entry is a configurable unit defining the